anish2105/MetroPulse/metro_ai/README.md

-# MetroPulse AI: Real-Time City Information Agent
+# MetroPulse AI: Real-Time Location Information Agent

 MetroPulse AI is a sophisticated, cloud-native agentic workflow built with the Google Agent Development Kit (ADK).
-Given a city name, it concurrently fetches real-time information on movie showtimes, restaurants, and concerts, validates the data, and archives it in Google Cloud Storage.
+Given a location name, it concurrently fetches real-time information on movie showtimes, restaurants, and concerts, validates the data, and archives it in Google Cloud Storage.

 This project serves as a powerful demonstration of building resilient, production-ready AI systems that can handle the inconsistencies of real-world data.